-Based on the view of a region as an interlinked system, innovation systems theory proposes the coevolution of its components [7], [8], [9].
-However, there is little evidence concerning the key dimensions through which a region's resources, capabilities and outputs evolve together.
-Doloreux and Parto [4] find that studies of regional innovation systems are typically designed either to offer 'snapshots' of individual regional innovation systems, or to specify desirable factors and mechanisms for promoting innovation through a comparison of regions.
-Surveying approximately 200 studies of regional innovation systems, Carlsson [10] finds that slightly more than half are empirically oriented, focusing mostly on a particular region or multiple regions, with more than half of the empirical studies focusing solely on regions within Europe.
-A significant proportion of early studies are qualitative case studies as they aim to provide a narrative on the intangible dimension of the knowledge circulation and learning [4].
-More recently, a growing body of literature takes a quantitative approach, such as a knowledge production function model, to investigate regional innovation systems [11], [12], [13], [14], [15], [16].
+Based on the view of a region as an interlinked system, innovation systems theory proposes the co-evolution of its components (Freeman, 2002; Borrás, 2004; Heidenreich, 2004).
+However, there is little evidence concerning the key dimensions through which a region's resources, capabilities and outputs evolve together, and potentially represent an association with one of the underlying key waves of growth indicated above.
+Doloreux and Parto (2005) find that studies of regional innovation systems are typically designed either to offer 'snapshots' of individual systems, or to specify desirable factors and mechanisms for promoting innovation through a comparison of regions.

+Surveying approximately 200 studies of regional innovation systems, Carlsson (2007) finds that slightly more than half are empirically oriented, focusing mostly on a particular region or multiple regions, with also more than half of the empirical studies focusing solely on regions within Europe.
+A significant proportion of early studies are qualitative case studies that aim to provide a narrative on the intangible dimension of the knowledge circulation and learning (Doloreux and Parto, 2005).
+More recently, a growing body of literature takes a quantitative approach, such as a knowledge production function model, to investigate regional innovation systems (Fritsch, 2002; Bilbao-Osorio and Rodríguez-Pose, 2004; Buesa et al., 2006; Crescenzi et al., 2007; Rodríguez-Pose and Crescenzi, 2008; Buesa et al., 2010).

-The aim of these studies is to account for a specific variable selected a priori, such as patents or GDP, and to examine the effects of variables representing innovation system characteristics.
+The aim of these more quantitative studies is to account for a specific variable selected a priori, such as patents or GDP, and to examine the effects of variables representing innovation system characteristics.
 In these studies, variables are often measured only at one point in time, thus failing to show change over time.
 Such analyses are different in their aims and findings from approaches seeking to identify the co-evolution of the key components of regional economic systems.
-An exception to this is a recent study of four selected knowledge-based sectors across German regions by Buerger et al. [17], who investigate the co-evolution of patents, R&D and employment, analysing panel data for these three variables with a vector autoregression model.
-The study finds that past innovation growth, as measured by patents, is associated with the subsequent growth of employment in certain sectors, suggesting that, in these sectors: the employment gains of innovators are greater than the losses of non-innovators; and, the labour-saving effects of process innovations are compensated for by other positive effects resulting from these innovations.
+An exception to this is a recent study of four selected knowledge-based sectors across German regions by Buerger et al. (2012), who investigate the co-evolution of patents, R&D and employment, analyzing panel data for these three variables with a vector auto regression model.
+The study finds that past innovation growth, as measured by patents, is associated with the subsequent growth of employment in certain sectors, suggesting that, in these sectors: the employment gains of innovators are greater than the losses of non-innovators; and, the labor-saving effects of process innovations are compensated for by other positive effects resulting from these innovations.
 However, the study focuses on a relatively small number of variables in selected knowledge-based sectors, leaving their relationships with other less knowledge-intensive sectors unexplored.
 Furthermore, the study concerns regions in a single nation.
-This latter point of limited regional coverage is shared by most gualitative case studies examining a single or only a few regions, as well as econometric studies which examine regions in a single nation [13], in Europe [11], [12], [15], [16] or in Europe and the US [14].
+This latter point of limited regional coverage is shared by most qualitative case studies examining a single or only a few regions, as well as econometric studies which examine regions in a single nation (Buesa et al., 2006), in Europe (Fritsch, 2002; Bilbao-Osorio and Rodríguez-Pose, 2004; Rodríguez-Pose and Crescenzi, 2008; Buesa et al., 2010) or across both Europe and the US (Crescenzi et al., 2007).